noegroup/bgmol/README.md

 ### Adding Systems to the Repository

-The preferred way to add systems is by adding a subclass of `OpenMMSystem` to the `ommsystems.systems` module, see examples therein.
+The preferred way to add systems is by adding a subclass of `OpenMMSystem` to the `openmmsystems.systems` module, see examples therein.

 ### Adding Samples to the Repository

-To register data for a system, add a yaml file to the ommsystems/samples directory.
+To register data for a system, add a yaml file to the openmmsystems/samples directory.
 The name of the yaml file serves as the identifier for the data set.
 The yaml file has the following format:

 ```